Valexr/Slidy/packages/svelte/README.md

             width: 800,
             height: 1200,
             src: 'static/img/some-image.webp',
-        }
+        },
     ];
 </script>
 ```

 By default component works with images.
-Image object should contain `width` and `height` attributes to prevent layout shifts and `alt` for accessibility, all these attributes are *required*.
+Image object should contain `width` and `height` attributes to prevent layout shifts and `alt` for accessibility, all these attributes are _required_.

 ## API